We would like to briefly introduce the topic of interoperability in DiGA development with a small example:

 Medical Information Objects (MIO) – DiGA Toolkit

-An MIO is a data format defined by the KBV for medical information.
-New MIOs for various types of information are constantly being developed with the major aim of ensuring optimum data exchange between all systems involved in medical care.
+A MIO is a data format for medical information defined by the KBV.
+With the primary goal of ensuring optimal data exchange between all systems involved in medical care, new MIOs are developed from time to time for various types of information.
 The interface to the ePA in particular is one of the main reasons for the introduction of MIOs.

 One example of an MIO is the electronic vaccination record.
 Its structure is precisely defined and stipulates that new vaccination entries must comply with a clear format in order to be integrated into the vaccination record.
 The MIO defines which information must be included and in which format it must be available.

-DiGA Toolkit, which was specially developed to implement the interoperability requirements for DiGA, is of particular interest for DiGA.
+The DiGA Toolkit, which was developed to implement the interoperability requirements for DiGA, is particularly interesting for DiGA.

 What data must be taken into account for interoperable data export?